 That is important after it slipped below next interim support at .6690-77 in early February on COVID-19 driven weak Chinese economic concerns.
-The .6500 area was the next support it has now slipped below as it now approaches the.6250 areas next support this side of the .6000 area October 2008 16-year trading low.
+The .6500 area was the next support it slipped below along with now violating the .6250 areas next support.
+That is the last congestion this side of the .6000 area October 2008 16-year trading low.